How To Save On American Express Credit Card Processing With OptBlue Pricing

 Accepting payment via American Express has long been a challenge for merchants; it used to require working with Amex directly, and the card fees were greater than what you’d pay for Visa or Mastercard.
-With the advent of OptBlue pricing, American Express now has a viable way to make accepting Amex cards easier for smaller merchants.
-But despite the fact that the program launched in 2014, it’s still not very well known and you could be missing out — either on the ability to process Amex cards at all, or on the more affordable pricing.
+However, thanks to the OptBlue program, since 2014 American Express has offered a viable way for small businesses to accept Amex cards.
+If you still haven’t heard about the OptBlue program, then you might be missing out on the ability to process Amex cards on a more affordable pricing model.

-You might be able to save on credit card fees by signing up for the American Express OptBlue program (and it’s not hard to do).
+It’s not hard to sign up for the American Express OptBlue program.
 But as with everything in the payments space, it’s crucial that you understand how the agreement works and what you’ll actually be paying to accept Amex cards.

 Table of Contents

 OptBlue is a program where merchant acquirers can offer essentially wholesale rates to payment processors.
 The processors charge merchants their own markup on top of Amex’s rates, the same way they do for Visa and Mastercard.
-Some major names in payment processing have already signed up for the program, including Vantiv, Elavon, First Data Corp., Global Payments, First American Payment Systems, JetPay, EVO Payments International, Wells Fargo and Worldpay.
+Some of the major processors offering OptBlue include Vantiv, Elavon, First Data Corp., Global Payments, First American Payment Systems, JetPay, EVO Payments, Wells Fargo, and Worldpay.

-For merchants, as long as your processor offers OptBlue pricing, the one major requirement for you to be able to sign up is that you process less than $1 million in Amex transactions annually.
+For merchants, as long as your processor offers OptBlue pricing, the one major requirement for you to be able to sign up is that you must process less than $1 million in Amex transactions annually.
 If you’re above that volume, or if your business grows and you cross that threshold, you’ll need to strike an Amex merchant fee agreement with American Express independently.
 There are a small number of industries that do not qualify for OptBlue pricing, so be sure to speak to your processor to make sure you do not fall within this exception.

 - The merchant category code (MCC) for the transaction.